Getting Started¶

 const char* RESULTS_BASE = "sys"; // base filename of the output JSON file

-// Initialize agent
+// Initialize instance

 // Add a file sink for logging metrics to JSON

-sink.type = PSYGIG_SINK_FILE;
+sink.type = PSYIAGE_SINK_FILE;

-sink.format = PSYGIG_DATA_FORMAT_JSON;
+sink.format = PSYIAGE_DATA_FORMAT_JSON;

 // Enable polling of system resources every 500ms

-rc = psygig_metric_enable_poll_system_resources(pah, 500);
+rc = psyiage_metric_enable_poll_system_resources(pah, 500);

 // Let it run for 15 seconds